 If the value of your shares increases over time, you can sell some of those shares at a profit.
 But there is always a risk you could lose money, too.
 As such, you should never invest money you cannot afford to lose.

 Some businesses also pay dividends – a piece of the company’s profit for every share you own, usually distributed twice a year.
 These are not guaranteed, as some companies might withhold dividends if they cannot afford it.

 ✔ We offer the widest choice – more than 40,000 UK & global investment options.

 ✔ We charge a low, flat fee of £9.99 per month.
 Most other share dealing providers charge a percentage fee on any funds that you hold, so your costs grow with your investments.

 ✔ We give you a free trade every month.
 There are also no trading fees with our regular investing service.

 Share dealing account options

 You can buy and sell shares in any of our accounts:

 Our Self-Invested Personal Pension.
 You choose how and where your pension is invested, with the option to transfer old pensions into one SIPP account.
-(Special offer: Open a SIPP by 30 September 2020 and pay no SIPP fee until April 2021.)
+(Special offer: Open a SIPP by 31 December and pay no SIPP fee until July 2021, then just £10 a month extra).
 Learn more